|

 So far, bank regulators have seamlessly handled the swelling number of bank failures (which are usually presented to the public as bank mergers and acquisitions).
 Still, the FDIC recently "ran low on funds," and the high exposure of the banking industry to toxic derivatives (which have yet to be cleaned out) says there is a rising possibility of a 1930s-style bank holiday or a mega bank failure that would breach the FDIC levee.

-At the same time, huge numbers of new dollars are being created by the US treasury and Federal Reserve, ostensibly to stimulate the economy and save too-big-to-fail companies (mostly financial institutions).
+At the same time, huge numbers of new dollars (Federal Reserve Notes) are being created by the Federal Reserve (banksters) and loaned to the US treasury, ostensibly to stimulate the economy and keep too-big-to-fail financial institutions from failing.
 But this is likely to create a future wave of inflation, which will erode your purchasing power.
+On the other side of the knife edge, a bursting of the quadrillion-dollar derivatives bubble or an outright collapse of the US dollar would send the global economy into chaos, leading to disruptions of credit cards, banking, and all other factors of daily economic life.

 Essential Actions

-- If you have substantial cash holdings, diversify your bank accounts—that is, have several banks at which you can draw funds.
+- Be Diversified — If you have substantial cash holdings, diversify your bank accounts—that is, have several banks at which you can draw funds.
 Include at least one locally owned bank or credit union among your choices.

 Second-Level Actions

-- Convert available cash and other financial assets to...
+- Lock in Value — Convert available cash and other financial assets to...

 - items that you would have to purchase anyway in the next year or two;

-- Do your best to minimize debt, especially debt where being unable to pay a would result in forfeiture of an essential asset.
+- Minimize Debt — Do your best to minimize debt, especially debt where being unable to pay a would result in forfeiture of an essential asset.

 A Side Note About The Stock Market, Gold and Silver

-All that newly printed money has to go somewhere, and that's one of the reasons the stock market indices have stayed elevated despite the relentless onslaught of bad unemployment news (which is a much truer indicator of how things really are in the economy).
+All that newly printed money has to go somewhere, and that's one of the reasons the stock market indices have stayed elevated despite the continually bad unemployment news (which is a much truer indicator of how things really are in the economy).
 If the US money supply keeps expanding, that trend may continue, and we may even see new market highs.
 But such a situation would be a race between the increasing value of your stock portfolio and the declining real purchasing power of the stocks' dollar-denominated value.
 Stocks could conceivably keep going up in dollar terms as their true value declines in absolute terms.

 Some people think that precious metals (especially gold and silver coins) are a sound way to protect some portion of their money from inflation or other financial problems.
 We are not going to comment for or against that proposition—the answer depends on each person's particular financial situation.
 However, if you do decide to follow the yellowbrick road to the silver city, we advise that you take physical possession of whatever you invest in.
 That is to say, investing in a gold fund or having a paper certificate that represents a stash of gold held somewhere else is not as good as having the stuff in hand.
 At this point, though, physical gold and silver are getting much harder to come by, so you may find that the other ways of protecting the value of your money—like investing in food-production infrastructure or alternative energy for your home—make more sense.